- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/29881_header-skylinecropped.rev.1522426309.png)"/>

 Rebecca Graff continues each year as the Chicago Archaeological Fellow for all four years of the Digital Chicago project.

-In the summer of 2015, Graff started our new Archaeological Field School (SOAN 205) at Chicago’s Charnley-Persky House, an urban archaeological site at which she began working in 2010.
-In fall 2015, students in her historical artifact analysis course (SOAN 225) learn how to analyze the artifacts recovered from this excavation, helping move the interpretation of this significant site forward for us and our partners, the Society of Architectural Historians (SAH).
-Graff’s Chicago Fellows Research Assistant, Anne Marie Brugioni ’16, assisted her in the creation of a temporary historical archaeology lab for use by students in both SOAN 205 in the summer as well as SOAN 225 in fall 2015.
-Students in the latter course conduct research and curate materials for both a virtual and material exhibit of excavation finds.
+In the summer of 2015, Graff inaugurated the Archaeological Field School (SOAN 205) at Chicago’s Charnley-Persky House, an urban archaeological site at which she began working in 2010.
+In fall 2015, students in her historical artifact analysis course (SOAN 225) learned how to analyze the artifacts recovered from this excavation.
+Graff’s Chicago Fellows Research Assistant, Anne Marie Brugioni ’16, assisted her in the creation of a temporary historical archaeology lab for use by students in field school and lab-based courses.
+Students use the lab to conduct research and curate materials for both virtual and material exhibits of excavation finds.
+“The Charnley-Persky House Archaeological Project” on Digital Chicago’s project repository maps the points of origin in Chicago and world-wide for artifacts found at the site.

 Annie Barry, Assistant Professor of Music